 - A contested separation of two individuals in the state of Virginia may take up a year and a half to finish.

-A contested divorce will take more time than an uncontested divorce.
-While the uncontested divorce may only take three months.
-An uncontested divorce will usually take 18 months to finish in accordance with the state of Virginia.
+A contested dissolution of marriage will take more time than an uncontested divorce.
+While the uncontested dissolution of marriage may only take three months.
+A contested divorce will usually take 18 months to finish in accordance with the state of Virginia.

 If you need a Virginia Divorce Lawyer to help you with your divorce case in Virginia, call us at 888-437-7747.
 Our Virginia divorce attorneys can help you.